kerns/commander-v/README.md

 - **`separatorLength`**: The length of the separator between file contents _(number)_
 - **`wrapInCodeBlock`**: Wraps the concatenated file contents in a code block (```) _(boolean)_

-A sample `v.config.js` might look as follows:
+A sample `v.config.js` could look as follows:

 ```javascript
 module.exports = {